 This helps you retain a good credit status.
 Late payments are added to credit reports and will greatly decrease your chances of being eligible for a home in the future.

 Give your creditors a call and negotiate payment plans for bills that you can’t pay in full.
-Many times, a creditor will let you pay in installments and not report the debt to credit reporting agencies if you just ask.
-This can also make your financial situation easier by letting you pay more on those accounts where you have not been able to set up an alternate plan.
+A creditor will often let you pay in installments and not report the debt to credit reporting agencies if you ask.
+This can also make your financial situation easier by letting you pay more on those accounts where you have not set up an alternate plan.